- Tar fractions from bio-oils or bio-crudes may serve as asphalt replacements

 - Demonstrations have included macadam (road asphalt) and roofing shingle tar

 - PyNe41, on applications of Phenolic Oil derived from Fast Pyrolysis.

-Bitumen can be replaced by a fraction extracted from pyrolysis oils providing a cheap, green alternative for fossil bitumen.
+Asphalts and Bitumen can be partially replaced by a fraction extracted from bio-oils or bio-crudes providing a renewable alternative for fossil bitumen.
 One specific application demonstrated is the application in roofing material.
 Bituminous waterproofing systems are designed to protect residential and commercial buildings.
 Bitumen is a mixed substance made up of organic liquids that are highly sticky and viscous.
-The unique properties of the bitumen such as sustainable water resistance, excellent adhesion and easy handling are the main reasons for the large market share.
+The unique properties of the bitumen such as sustainable water resistance, excellent adhesion and easy handling are the main reasons for use.

 “Biotumen: Roofing membranes from pyrolysis oil”, Hans Heeres, PyNe newsletter No 32, 2012, pp 11-12.